About Ilham Aqil

 Playing Imaginatively within Seerah Stories: A Multi-Site Design Experiment

-A cluster of children waits for me to open the playroom door in a neighborhood in Riyadh, Saudi Arabia.
-When I do, Tala, a four-year-old Syrian girl, bounces [...]
+A cluster of children waits for me to open the playroom door in a neighbourhood in Riyadh, Saudi Arabia.
+When I do, Tala, a 4-year-old Syrian girl, bounces [...]

 Afghanistan Dispossessed: Women, Culture and the Taliban